yjose/reactjs-popup/docs/src/markdown/welcome.md

 ## Welcome

-reactjs-popup is a simple react popup component with a lot of benefits :
+Reactjs-popup is a simple react popup component with a lot of benefits :

 * Built with react fragment that's mean no additional wrapper divs in your code or in the trigger element.
-* Does not inject HTML outside your app root
+* Does not inject HTML outside your app root.
 * Function as children pattern to take control over your popup anywhere in your code.
-* All this clocks in at around 3 kB gzipped
+* All this clocks in at around 3 kB zipped.

 Requires React >= 16.0